SonjaX1927/SonjaX1927/README.md

 ---

-✨ **Open to opportunities in Product Management, Tech Operations roles & ML Engineering!**
+✨ **Open to opportunities in Product Management, Tech Operations & ML Engineering roles!**

 <!--
 **SonjaX1927/SonjaX1927** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.